DSuveges/TorrentData/Music_Torrent - Genres/genres.md

 So uploaders used more than 2200 different genre definitions to describe 73000 music torents, luckily only 4% of the torrents were uploaded without genre annotation.

 ### Step 2.
-Cleaning genre list:
+Cleaning genre list

-To make the genre definition list more concise, I applied an iterative process where with the combination of Perl scripts and R commands, I constructed a genre mask that filtered out the most frequently made typo-s and inconsistent defintions.
-In this process I selected the first 100 most commonly used genres and manually processed them to get rid of non-meaningful words for example 'and' as in some cases the following genres "rock and roll" and "drum and bass" are typed incorrectly and each word treated as separate genre definition.
+To make the genre definition list more concise, with the combination of Perl scripts and R commands, I constructed a genre mask set to fix the most frequently made typo-s and inconsistent defintions.
+In this process I selected the first 100 most commonly used genres and manually processed them to get rid of non-meaningful words and typos.
 I also pooled closely related genres like "nordic metal" and "viking metal".
 Then I repeated this process where newer and newer definitions come up to the top 100.

-#### Step 2/a: initial dataset:
+#### Step 2/a: the most frequently used 100 genres

-To characterize the homogeneity and representativeness of the definition set, I calculated the ratio of torrents represented by the most frequently used 100 genres:
+To characterize the homogeneity and representativeness of the initial definition set, I calculated the ratio of torrents represented by the most frequently used 100 genres:

 ```r
 genre_table <- table(raw_genres$Genre)